 I am a Junior Fellow at the interdisciplinary institute Collegium Helveticum in Zurch.
 I am specialising in philosophy of the city, and I have also managed a neighbourhood development project for the cantonal government in Basel.

 My dissertation is on representations and expressions of inner life, and my habilitation research reverses the angle and studies public spaces.

-My research has been supported by the Swiss National Science Foundation (Doc.CH), the Walter Benjamin Kolleg, the Holcim Foundation and the philosophy department of ETH Zurich.
-I have received the Elisabeth and Werner Leinfellner Prize in 2016 for the essay “Aesthetics and the ‘Inner’ Life“, and I was shortlisted for the British Society of Aesthetics Essay Prize for “Of Beetles and Roubles: Wittgenstein’s Novelistic Approach to the Interpretation of Action”.
+I have studied philosophy and English literature in Basel, Fribourg and Harvard.
+My research has been supported by the Swiss National Science Foundation (Doc.CH), the Walter Benjamin Kolleg, the Holcim Foundation, the philosophy department of ETH Zurich and the Collegium Helveticum.
+In 2016, I have received the Elisabeth and Werner Leinfellner Prize for the essay “Aesthetics and the ‘Inner’ Life“, and I was shortlisted for the British Society of Aesthetics Essay Prize for “Of Beetles and Roubles: Wittgenstein’s Novelistic Approach to the Interpretation of Action” in 2020.